lizmat/IRC-Client/docs/01-basics.md

 * Value of `$.NEXT`: pass the event to the next plugin or event handler than can handle it
-* `Nil`: do not reply to the message, but do not pass the event to any other event handler; we handled it
+* `Nil` (and a select few other items that don't make sense as replies, such as `IRC::Client` object): do not reply to the message, but do not pass the event to any other event handler; we handled it
 * `Promise`: when the Promise is `.kept`, use its value for the .reply, unless it's a `Nil`. **Note:** you cannot return `$.NEXT` here.
 * *Any other value*: mark the event as handled and don't pass it further.
 The